michelled/weavly.org/src/activities/goal-based-sequences.md

 experience: Unplugged Coding Experience
 subject: Games
 description: >-
-  In this activity, players will build a sequence of different actions to complete a mission.
+  This multi-level activity challenges players to build a sequence to complete a mission.
 whatYouNeed: >-
   ### Tools